 1 This is the book of the generations of Adam.
 In the day when God created man, He made him in the likeness of God.
 2 He created them male and female, and He blessed them and named them Man in the day when they were created.

 This genealogy begins with a reaffirmation that God created mankind in His image and according to His likeness.
 The image of God was not lost in the Fall, although it was marred by sin.
 When God created mankind, He made them to be two genders, male and female.
 He blessed them on the day of creation, signaling that everything at that time was perfect and in need of no fine tuning.
 He named the man and the woman ‘man’ or ‘mankind,’ expressing His possession of them and His authority over them.
-Though sin has now entered the world, all of these things continue.
-And they will be passed down through the generations.
+Though sin had since entered the world, mankind still bore God’s image, and have passed it down through the generations to us.

 3 When Adam had lived one hundred and thirty years, he became the father of a son in his own likeness, according to his image, and named him Seth.
 4 Then the days of Adam after he became the father of Seth were eight hundred years, and he had other sons and daughters.
 5 So all the days that Adam lived were nine hundred and thirty years, and he died.

 Seth was not the firstborn.
 Nor the second-born.
-Being born in Adam and Eve’s 130th year of life, Seth had many older brothers and sisters and nieces and nephews (sons and daughters of his brothers and sisters) and, perhaps, great-nieces and great-nephews (sons and daughters of the children of his brothers and sisters).
+Being born in Adam and Eve’s 130th year of life, Seth had many older brothers and sisters and nieces and nephews and, perhaps, great-nieces and great-nephews.
 As Adam was created in the image and likeness of God, Seth was born in Adam’s likeness and according to Adam’s image.

-Adam would go on to live another eight hundred years, and had an unnumbered multitude of sons and daughters.
+Adam went on to live another eight hundred years, and had an unnumbered multitude of sons and daughters.
 He lived a total of 930 years.
-Then, according to the Word of God, Adam died.
-The only relative we are told that died before him was Cain.
+Then, according to the word of God, Adam died.
+The only relative we are told that died before him was Abel.
 Imagine Adam, holding many generations of grandchildren on his knees, knowing that he was the one who brought the curse of sin and death upon them.
 Imagine him watching the human population grow and sin be manifested in gruesome ways, and knowing that it was his sin all those years ago that set it all in motion.

 6 Seth lived one hundred and five years, and became the father of Enosh.
 7 Then Seth lived eight hundred and seven years after he became the father of Enosh, and he had other sons and daughters.
 8 So all the days of Seth were nine hundred and twelve years, and he died.